Work TOGETHER with us

 For young people

-- The SEND Youth Forum allows children and young people with SEND or any additional needs to come together to influence change in wider SEND services.
-Additionally there are 3 termly events each year for 5-11 year olds and 11-16 year olds that where the commissioning team can capture the voice of SEND children and young people.
-The Participation team also deliver activity days with SEND Early Years children early years Cared for Children and early years children with SEND (0-5s) and parents/carers to capture their voice through interactive workshops and sessions.
+- The SEND Youth Forum (now known as Jigsaw) allows young people with SEND or any additional needs to come together to influence change in wider SEND services.
+The group meets every Thursday evening 6:00-7:30pm and alternates between Macclesfield and Crewe.
+Additionally there are 3 termly events each year for 5-11 year olds and 11-16 year olds that where the commissioning team, health and other partners can capture the voice of SEND children and young people.
+The Participation team also deliver activity days with SEND Early Years children, early years Cared for Children and early years children with SEND (0-5s) and parents/carers to capture their voice through interactive workshops and sessions.

 - The Cheshire East Youth Council is made up of two Members of Youth Parliament, six Deputy Members of Youth Parliament and other members.
-All members of Cheshire East Youth Council represent voices of children and young people that attend smaller local groups e.g. My Voice (Children in Care Council), Macclesfield SEND Forum and Crewe SEND Forum.
-The Youth Council meets every 6-8 weeks and gives young people age 11-18 an opportunity to develop and work on their campaigns e.g. mental health education, LGBT education, substance misuse awareness.
-Cheshire East Youth Council have already started to be involved in the tender/commissioning process by taking part in the substance misuse service tender and Emotionally Healthy Schools Phase 3 surveys.
+All members of Cheshire East Youth Council represent voices of children and young people that attend smaller local groups e.g. My Voice (Children in Care Council) and the SEND Youth Forum (Jigsaw).
+The Youth Council meets every Monday 6:30-8:00pm and alternates between Congleton and Crewe.
+The group gives young people aged 11-18 (25 if SEND or Care Experienced) an opportunity to develop and work on their campaigns e.g. mental health education, LGBT education, substance misuse awareness.
+Cheshire East Youth Council are also involved in the tender/commissioning process e.g substance misuse service tender and Emotionally Healthy Schools Phase 3 surveys.

-- My Voice (Children in Care Council) meets every Tuesday evening 6-8pm during term time at the Congleton Suite beneath Congleton Library.
+- My Voice (Children in Care Council) meets every Tuesday evening 6:30-8:00pm during term time at the Congleton Suite beneath Congleton Library.
 It is a group for Cared for Children and Care Leavers aged 11-25.
 My Voice not only works to create better chances for Cared for Children and Care Leavers but also works on campaigns that they are passionate about.
 My Voice have already been involved with improving services and the recommissioning of Emotionally Healthy Schools.
-Please click here for to view the flyer for My Voice.

 - There are volunteering opportunities for Carers to be involved in the Carers Hub, for example the Carers Hub 24/7 CHAT service which is run by Carers.
 We are planning to develop a local Carers Reference Group soon, so watch this space for further information about how to be involved.